AmariahAK/wisdom-drop/README.md

 # Perspective Wisdom of the day (August 28 2025)
 >"He who has a why to live can bear almost any how."
 >— Friedrich Nietzsche

+# Stoic Wisdom of the day (August 29 2025)
+>"We suffer more often in imagination than in reality."
+>— Seneca